AltimatOS/motherd/docs/ProcessFlow.md

 ## After the Pivot to the Root Filesystem

+The typical AltimatOS installation will run the following daemons to bring up the core operating system.
+Note that the various daemons listed other than InitLdr and MotherD are not supplied by the MotherD project, and live in their own Git repositories.

 ```
+kernel                 The operating system kernel.
+In AltimatOS, this is the
-kernel
+|                      Linux kernel
-|-> initldr:     A very simple init.
-It's only job is to hold PID 1 and keep
+'-> initldr:           A very simple init.
+It's primary job is to hold PID 1
-|                the Service Manager running.
-On non-Linux platforms, it must
+    |                  and keep the Service Manager running.
+On non-Linux
-|                act as process parent for orphaned processes and direct
+    |                  platforms, it must act as process parent for orphaned
+    |                  processes and direct descendents.
+All actions for
+    |                  UNIX signals are managed by other tools, and are only
-|                descendents
+    |                  dispatched
-|--> MotherD:    Service Manager, does not run as PID 1.
-On Linux, it uses
+    '-> MotherD:       Service Manager, does not run as PID 1.
+On Linux, it
-|                the PR_SET_CHILD_SUBREAPER to act as the parent of any new
+        |              uses the `PR_SET_CHILD_SUBREAPER` capability to act as
-|                processes that descend from it, and any that are orphaned by
+        |              the parent of any new processes that descend from it,
-|                their parent process
+        |              and any that are orphaned by their parent process
+        |-> dbusd:     The D-Bus message bus daemon.
+The only part of SystemD
+        |              that AltimatOS will utilize.
+Eventually, this as well
+        |              will be re-implemented to simplify system dependencies.
+        |              All core services use D-Bus for IPC and will take
+        |              advantage of Bus-1 when it is offered from the Kernel
-|---> MountsD:   Filesystems mount manager.
-All mount requests flow through
+        |-> MountsD:   Filesystems mount manager.
+All mount requests flow
-|                this daemon to manage owner identity on mounts.
-It must be
+        |              through this daemon to manage owner identity on mounts.
-|                started first since it must mount /dev as devtmpfs for proper
+        |              It must be started first since it must mount /dev as
-|                operation of /sbin/eudevd
+        |              devtmpfs for proper operation of `/sbin/eudevd` and
+        |              to mount the special filesystems, `/proc`, `/sys`, etc.
-|---> EudevD:    The Gentoo fork of udev that populates the devtmpfs mounted at
+        |-> EudevD:    The Gentoo fork of udev that populates the devtmpfs
-|                /dev based on Kernel events
+        |              mounted at `/dev` based on Kernel events.
+During device
+        |              enumeration, MountD will be sent events to mount the
+        |              volumes that the site administrator has registered with
+        |              it
+        |-> PowerD:    The power management control daemon for AltimatOS
+        |-> SecurityD: The Security Daemon.
+This abstracts the various identity
+        |              sources that AltimatOS supports.
+This normally will send
+        |              requests to the PAM and NSS layer on behalf of the
+        |              `/bin/login` command and any X11 login manager
+        |-> SessionsD: Login session manager.
+The `/bin/login` command will
+        |              send requests to this daemon to manage the information
+        |              about a session
-|---> ConsoleD:  Virtual Console manager.
-This service spawns and manages the
+        |-> ConsoleD:  The Virtual Console manager.
+This service spawns and
-|                virtual terminals and running getty processes
+            |          manages the virtual terminals and running getty
-|---> SessionsD: Login session manager.
+            |          processes
+            '-> getty: The Terminal control command that spawns `/bin/login`
+                       after opening the terminal

 ```

 After standing up the standard tooling used inside the initrd, MotherD sends a signal to initldr, which is running as /sbin/init to clean and pivot to the mounted rootfs, which then brings down consoled, eudevd, and mountsd, asks motherd to terminate, then pivot_root is called with exec to /sbin/initldr.